jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 * `3` - The client tries to subscribe to a group or on-subscribe from it, but the server's option [`enableClientSideSubscription`](#enableclientsidesubscription) is disabled,
 * `4` - The client is already subscribed to a specific group.
 * `5` - Group information parsing problem.
 This error occurs, when server is unable to parse group information sent from a client.
-* `6` - Group name must be a non empty string.
+* `6` - Group name must be a non-empty string.
 When client tries to subscribe to a group, but provided an empty string as a group name - then the error occurs.
 * `7` - Name of the method was not provided.
 Invoking client's `Call()` method with an empty string as a method name generates this error.
 * `8` - Server's custom method error.
 This error occurs when custom method defined on the server-side generates an exception.
 * `9` - Method is not defined on the server side.
 The most often reason fo this error is misspelled server's custom method name.